Wild or Mild: Choose Your Own Experience

 Finding the right meal for your adventure level is a crucial part of your experience.
-In Ashford, in the shadow of Mount Rainier, you can dig into a hearty mountain meal (or take one to go) and follow it up with famous blackberry pie a la mode at Copper Creek.
+In Ashford, in the shadow of Mount Rainier, you can dig into a hearty mountain meal made from scratch (or take one to go) and follow it up with famous blackberry pie a la mode at Copper Creek.
 Or down in Sumner, relax in one of the most picturesque dining spots in all of Washington State: Windmill Bistro.

 The end to a day of exploration and adventure can be as important as the day itself.
 So whether you want to stay out in seclusion, or find affordable accommodations closer to the city, we have something you'll find perfect.